 What is Audience targeting?

-The most important one is preventing your ads from showing to audience that doesn’t care about your products or services while making your ads more relevant and effective to ultimately increase your return on ads spend (ROAS).
+The most important one is preventing your ads from showing to an audience that doesn’t care about your products or services while making your ads more relevant and effective to ultimately increase your return on ads spend (ROAS).

 Audience targeting options

-There are several audience targeting options depending on the advertising platform whether its Google ads, Facebook ads, AdsTArgets Ads, here are some of the most important and effective targeting options.
+There are several audience targeting options depending on the advertising platform whether its Google ads, Facebook ads, or AdsTArgets Ads, here are some of the most important and effective targeting options.

-These involve the age range of your target audience, gender, languages, location, relationship status, work or job title, life events, political views, ethnicity, parent and so on.
+These involve the age range of your target audience, gender, languages, location, relationship status, work or job title, life events, political views, ethnicity, parent, and so on.